Senate Republicans block January 6 commission

 This story and headline have been updated with additional developments Friday.

-CNN's Ali Zaslav, Kristin Wilson and Jamie Gangel contributed to this report.
+CNN's Ali Zaslav, Morgan Rimmer, Kristin Wilson and Jamie Gangel contributed to this report.